 NOTE: Powersheets also come in a 6 month undated version, so that no matter what time of year it is, you can work through your Powersheets and uncover goals that matter to you.
 Because remember, when it comes to setting goals, there is nothing magical about January 1st.
 Check out the 6 month undated version of Powersheets here.

 So yes, if you also want to change how you set goals, here’s are 5 lessons that I’ve learned from Powersheets that I know will help you keep your goals for the new year.
 Try implementing some of these yourself, and I’ve got a feeling you’re going to be ready to tackle 2019 with a whole new set of energy.

-1. Uncovering what goals really matter to you will impact how successful you are with your goals
+1. Powersheets taught me that uncovering what goals really matter to you will impact how successful you are with your goals

 I already mentioned this above, but I want to elaborate on it since I think it’s essential to setting goals that stick.